GoLearnToCode/kiei924-winter15-ev/syllabus.md

 # KIEI-924 Introduction to Software Development
-Fall Quarter 2014
+Winter Quarter 2015

-## ￼Course Description
+## Course Description
 Instructor: Brian Eng

 This short course is geared for entrepreneurs and non-programmers who want to learn the essentials of building web applications.
 Students will build a small website in steps, gaining skills in software analysis and experience with tools for building modern web applications.